Skip to main content

 Using Workflow Templates

-2. Click on a template to see what it does
+3. Click on a template to see what it does

-3. Click Use Template to apply it to your task
+4. Click Use Template to apply it to your task

-4. Provide the required input files when prompted
+5. Provide the required input files when prompted

-Workflow templates displayed in the chat interface
+Workflow templates with + Workflow button in chat input

 Submitting a Request